 For a growing number of twenty-first-century viewers the paintings of Johannes Vermeer reserve some of the most profound insights into the nature of human existence that a work of art can provide.
 The artist's ability to side-step didactic finger-wagging and picturesque anecdote, both quintessential characteristics of Dutch painting of the Golden Age, is unique, as is the formal perfection of his compositions and his precise but powerful painting technique.
 His few themes—letter writing, letter reading, courtship, domestic chores and scholarly inquiry—appear pertinent to today's museum goers as to those Dutch women and men who gazed upon his deceptively simple pictures 350 years ago.

-Although Vermeer’s oeuvre can be considered adequately stable in number, and the principle contours of his life are reasonable fleshed out, there exists, and will likely continue to flourish, a plethora of interpretative modes and hypotheses.
-Rather than attempting to resolve discrepancies among conflicting positions, I believe that the Essential Vermeer can serve the collective interests of the art community better by furnishing an impartial vantage point and divulge the most significant sides in a balanced manner.
-The availability of multiple viewpoints will hopefully lead to a informed discussions and encourage further inquiry.
+Although Vermeer's oeuvre can be considered adequately stable in number, and the principle contours of his life are reasonably fleshed out, there exists, and will likely continue to flourish, a plethora of interpretative modes and hypotheses.
+Rather than attempting to resolve discrepancies among conflicting positions, I believe that the Essential Vermeer can serve the collective interests of the art community better by furnishing an impartial vantage point and by divulging the most significant sides in a balanced manner.
+The availability of multiple viewpoints will hopefully lead to informed discussions and encourage inquiry.

 As in the past, I am keen on exchanging experiences and expertise with international colleagues and institutions, and deepening collaborative relationships which concern not only Vermeer-related studies but the overall development of web art-historical strategies.